 Tuition & Scholarships:

-Our current tuition rates are $50/credit hour.
+Our tuition for college students is $10 a credit, community members are $50 a credit.
 Students who are under the age of 29 may be eligible to receive a partial scholarship.
-Please contact our office for a scholarship interview.
+Please contact our office for a scholarship interview or more information.
 208-342-2182

 Bible Certificate Program & Accreditation: